 The Maryland Boulevard Rule has been described as rigid, inflexible, and even unfair in some applications.
-This doctrine can be invoked by an insurance company as a basis to deny a financial recovery to someone injured in an accident that was primarily the fault of another.
+This doctrine is frequently invoked by an insurance company as a basis to deny a financial recovery to someone injured in an accident that could have been primarily the fault of another.

 Maryland law divides intersecting roadways into two classes.
 One class involves "favored" roadways [i.e. the Boulevard], the other "unfavored."